ldesi/virtualization_technologies_course/README.md

 # Prerequisites

 - Machine with Ubuntu 18.04 LTS for demos on QEMU and Docker
-- Machine with Debian 10 for demo on Xen
+- Machine with Debian 10 for the demo on Xen

-These machines could be physical or virtual one (recommended option).
+These machines could be physical or virtual (recommended option).

-If you have no idea on how to install a virtual machine, please follow the guide [_install_vm.pdf_](https://github.com/ldesi/virtualization_technologies_course/blob/master/install_vm/install_vm.pdf)
+If you have no idea how to install a virtual machine, please follow the guide [_install_vm.pdf_](https://github.com/ldesi/virtualization_technologies_course/blob/master/install_vm/install_vm.pdf)